Haarmees/SEVSTools/Readme.md

 SEScriptBuilder Build --project="C:\..\MyProject\MyProject.csproj" --out="C:\..\MyProject" --prod
 ```
 Note that you need to call the 'Build' command and the quotation marks around the paths (which are shortened for readability).

+## Known limitations
+  * Class names should be unique: classes are directly imported and conflicts occur if classes have the same name.

+## Changelog
+### 0.1.1
+  * Fixed virtual and override methods not imported correctly